ligato/cn-infra/docs/guidelines/EXAMPLES.md

 # Examples

 Put all examples under [/examples/*](../../examples) folder.
-This folder should contain minimalistic examples that are ideally oriented to a single feature.
+This folder should contain minimalistic examples, each ideally oriented to a single feature only.

 Examples that are really just a skeleton (or archetype) for a specific type of microservice should be pushed to the dedicated GIT repository [ligato/cn-sample-service](https://github.com/ligato/cn-sample-service).